 Mexico is not opening its country in one major swoop.
 Instead, it’s opening them piece by piece.

 For example, certain states in Mexico are open to tourism and actually have been since June.
-One such example is the Mexican state of Quintana Roo, which is the home of popular tourist places like Cancun, Playa del Carmen, etc. (check here for more info).
-That state has been open to tourists since June.
+One such example is the Mexican state of Quintana Roo, which is the home of popular tourist places like Cancun, Playa del Carmen, etc. That state has been open to tourists since June.

 Is the land border between Mexico and the USA open?

-On September 18, the US-Mexico land border closure was again extended until October 21, 2020.
+The US-Mexico land border closure was again extended until January 21, 2020.

 At the moment, there are no air restrictions between the United States and Mexico.
 This means that citizens are able to fly back and forth between the two countries.